4 changes that will make out of home advertising more accessible to everyone

 The majority of the advertising industry operates mostly by relationships, telephone and email.
 Advertisers or their agencies still call to find, plan and negotiate available spaces and rates.
 And once booked, tracking their creative assets at various sizes, paying for the ads and receiving invoices is equally labour intensive.

-This cumbersome booking, delivery and payment process results in two things:
+This cumbersome booking, delivery and payment process results in three outcomes:

 - Advertising costs are high